Expert Consultation, Proven Design and Performance

 Executive bonus plans are compensatory and includable in the executive’s current income.
 However, once the funds are paid to the life insurance policy as a premium, they will grow and can be accessed without additional tax.
 This treatment is contingent upon the policy remaining in-force through mortality.

-Because the payments are includable in the executive’s taxable income each year, these plans are rarely subject to vesting requirements.
+Because the payments are includable in the executive’s taxable income each year, these plans are rarely subject to meaningful vesting requirements.
 The lack of vesting diminishes the value of an Executive Bonus plan from a retention perspective.
 While Executive Bonus plans could be funded in a lump sum at implementation, they are typically funded over a defined period.

 |Financial Statement Impact||Typically funded annually over a defined period or the executive’s remaining employment.|